bioinformaticsdotca/Metagenomics_2018/integrated_assignment_p1.md

 ## Integrated Assignment, part I
 based on the Module 3 Lab Practical by Gavin Douglas and Morgan Langille

-In this part of the integrated assignment, we will be analyzing a new 16S sequencing dataset of human stool microbiome using what we learned in Module 3.
+In this part of the integrated assignment, we will be analyzing a new 16S sequencing dataset of mammalian stool microbiome using what we learned in Module 3.
 We will be starting with the same input files - a FASTA sequence files containing the ASVs, and a TSV file containing the abundance data.
 The analysis will consist of the same steps:

 1. Read placement
 2. Hidden state prediction